jacekturek/MACHINE_LEARN_LINK_ASSESMENT/development_model.md

-The spiral model is good
+The spiral model is good:
 - because the code will be after the idea is analyzed
 - the prototype is good for these small projects Spiral model is explained here: